Stochastic Inverse Reinforcement Learning: Methodology

 \subsection{Termination Criteria}

 In this section, we discuss the termination criteria in our algorithm.
-EM terminates usually when the parameters do not substantively change after enough iterations.
-For example, one classic termination criterion in EM terminates at the $t$-th iteration satisfying as follows,
+EM usually terminates when the parameters do not substantively change after enough iterations.
+For example, one classic termination criterion in EM concludes at the $t$-th iteration, satisfying as follows,

 for user-specified $\delta_{EM}$ and $\epsilon_{EM}$, where $\theta$ is the model parameter in EM.